metis-data/metis-book/docs/SetupMetis/Deploy Metis observability Agent/Deploy Metis observability Agent.md

 **Monitored performance counters source:** Metis currently supports reading from CloudWatch or Postgres deployed on top of docker or K8s.

-**Destination (Metis Platform):** The Metis agent sends the data to the Metis Platform using a Metis API key. you can consume performance metrics of your database using our Prometheus exporter. (rewrite)
+**Destination (Metis Platform):** The Metis agent sends the data to the Metis Platform using a Metis API key.
+You can also consume performance metrics of your database using our Prometheus exporter.

-## prerequisites
+## Prerequisites

 **Prepare Postgres to be monitored by installing PG extensions:**